hakxcore/termux-snippets/README.md

 ## INSTALLATION

-For installtion copy this command or execute the install file with bash.
+For installation copy this command or execute the install file.
 - only usable for termux if you wanna snippets for debian OS use: [Bash-Snippets](https://github.com/alexanderepstein/Bash-Snippets)

 ```bash